ibowditch/userdocs/events.md

 : The time, on the given Date, when the activity begins.
 Members may sign in to an event from one hour before the given Start time, up to the End time.

 End time
 : The time when the activity is expected to finish.
-In most cases this will be on the same day as the Start Time, but if an event is expected to [run overnight](overnight), the End Time can be set to a time before the Start Time, which will be interpreted as being in the following day.
+In most cases this will be on the same day as the Start Time, but if an event is expected to {ref}`run overnight<overnight>`, the End Time can be set to a time before the Start Time, which will be interpreted as being in the following day.

 ```{margin} Changing Events